Fanless PC case by Original Twist

 Designed in solid aluminium this PC brings you beautiful modern looks that reflect the quality and performance of the internals.

 To bring you the best value for money with absolute reliability we removed all the moving parts.
 All discs and fans have been replaced by top quality components to bring you the best value, high performance, totally silent PC.

-The 120 GB solid state drive gives exceptionally fast boot times and application loading.
+The solid state drive gives exceptionally fast boot times and application loading.

-Super fast USB-3 ports are available for you to plug in your external media storage devices or there is room inside for a hard drive with support for up to 3Tb.
+Super fast USB-3 ports are available for you to plug in your external media storage devices or there is room inside for a hard drive.

 The side plate holding the PSU can also house an optical media drive bay (41x146x185mm- dotted line on the drawing).
-A blue ray player built into your ‘Original Twist i3’ makes the perfect HTPC.
+A blue ray player built in makes the perfect HTPC.

 The Technical stuff below … read on if that’s your thing

 The computer is assembled with the finned side down.
 The heat pipes are cranked down once clear of the motherboard and are pressed into the machined slots in the side.
 After that the PSU channel and the opposite face plate are fitted along with the I/O plate.